linkml/linkml/sphinx/README.md

 make deploy
 ```

+(this is a simple copy and doesn't need to be done in pipenv)

 This will copy to [docs/](https://github.com/linkml/linkml/tree/main/docs) where they can be committed

 **NOTE**: remember to `git add` any new HTML files or assets

 Currently we do not do these steps by github actions.
-It is recommended you commit changes to docs in a separate PR
+It is recommended you commit changes to docs in a separate PR.
+The PRs can be more easily evaluated if they are only the source change, and conflicts are easier to resolve.

 ## IMPORTANT